 Day 15: Departure day:

-After the thrills and excitement of your Trip, you will say goodbye to our team, then you need a Private departure transfer which is included from Arusha to Kilimanjaro International Airport (JRO) for your flight, unless you have an option to have Safari or any other option we will discuss, Don’t forget to come buck.
+After the thrills and excitement of your Trip, you will say goodbye to our team, then you need a Private departure transfer which is included from Arusha to Kilimanjaro International Airport (JRO) for your flight unless you have an option to have Safari or any other option we will discuss, Don’t forget to come back.

 The above climb can be undertaken for your own personal charity or group charity.

 Kilimanjaro Climb Includes: